Search engine optimization (SEO) can seem complicated.

 There are so many great tools you can use to set up your social media calendars and to keep a record of your published and unpublished posts.

-Also, add sharing buttons on your blog articles so your readers can quickly distribute your content to their followers.
+Another quick and easy tip is to add sharing buttons on your blog articles so your readers can quickly distribute your content to their followers.
 One of the best ways to encourage readers to share is to create shareable, customized images.

 With the right images, you are making your inbound marketing content shareworthy, which can boost your number of followers and the amount of external links to your site.